Day 1: Chiang Mai – Karen Village

 Here we will visit the Elephant Paradise Camp, one of the many camps in this area.
-We selected this camp because we really like it.
-You will join a half day elephant activity.
-This is not private.
-Others will join you.
-Your activity today includes preparing a treat for these majestic animals.
-You will also feed them your selfmade delicacy.
+We selected this camp because we like it.
+You will join a half-day elephant activity, which is not private.
+Your program today includes preparing a treat for these majestic animals, and you will also feed them.

-Change to a typical Thai farmer’s dress and join them in their favorite activity which is playing in the water.
+Change to a typical Thai farmer’s dress and join them in their favorite activity, playing in the water.
 There are plenty of photo opportunities.
-You will learn about the Asian elephant, an animal which is unfortunately threatened with extinction.
+You will learn about the Asian elephant, an animal that is unfortunately under threat of extinction.
 We will enjoy lunch in the camp after our elephant experience.

 A gentle trek to the Karen village

-After arrival in the Karen village where we will spend the night your guide will introduce you to your host for tonight.
-You can explore the village while he starts to prepare dinner.
-You are welcome to help him with cooking.
-We also encourage you to practice some Karen language with your host after dinner.
+After arrival in the Karen village, where we will spend the night, your guide will introduce you to your host.
+You can explore the town while he prepares dinner, and you are welcome to help him cook.
+We also encourage you to practice the Karen language with your host after dinner.